I must say, renting in Ericeira is no easy task.

 Renting in Ericeira: market overview

-The sudden conversion of residential buildings into AL, along with the growing resident population, is resulting in the shortage of available places.
+The sudden conversion of residential buildings into AL, along with the growing resident population, is resulting in a shortage of available places.

 There are a few reasons to think that our little Ericeira is following Lisbon’s steps on this housing issue.
 Just like in the capital, the renting market around here is becoming inflated, whilst the properties to let are far from abundant.